 Department of Public Health and Community Service

-Bringing a commitment to socially responsible education, patient care, research and the community, the Department of Public Health and Community Service fosters optimal health and quality of life through good oral health.
-Reflecting Tufts University’s mission of community service and citizenship development, the department not only provides comprehensive instruction and conducts research in a wide array of public health topics, but serves as a role model for future dentists through extensive outreach programs that bring quality services and preventive education to patients in need of dental care.
-The department consists of four divisions: Education, Advocacy and Outreach; Geratric Dentistry; Public Health Research and Analysis; Special Care in Dentistry.
+Bringing a commitment to socially responsible education, patient care, research, and community engagement, the Department of Public Health and Community Service fosters optimal health and quality of life through population-based oral health disease prevention practices and healthy lifestyle behaviors.
+Reflecting Tufts University’s mission of community service and citizenship development, the department not only provides comprehensive instruction and conducts research in a wide array of public health topics, it also serves as a role model for future dentists to understand the interplay among individual, caregiver, and health care provider groups through extensive outreach programs bringing prevention education and quality services to patients in need of dental care.
+Research and population-based programs in the Department include Advanced General Dentistry (GPR/AEGD) postdoctoral training; Community-Based Oral Health Prevention and Engagement; Community Service Learning Externships; Geriatric Dentistry; Global Service Learning; Health Communication, Education and Promotion; and Special Care in Dentistry, Tufts Dental Facilities (TDF).

 Education, Advocacy and Outreach

 The Division of Education, Advocacy and Outreach takes the quest for good oral health from the classroom to the front lines.
 Recognizing that improving oral health is a multi-faceted effort, the division melds a focus on education with a highly visible, active role in the community.

 The division delivers a number of graduate and undergraduate courses designed to help dental students better understand the issues surrounding oral health, increase their knowledge of oral diseases and frequency in various populations, and learn how to conduct clinical oral health research.
 Course topics include oral health promotion and epidemiology.